AJTM22/celestial-bodies-database--freeCodeCamp/README.md

-A PostgreSQL database project for the freeCodeCamp Relational Database Certification.
 It contains the 'universe.sql' file which can be restored into the virtual machine to recreate the database in the built-in PostgreSQL.
+Applying all the lessons provided in the course, the database meets all the requirements.